sourcefrog/rsyn/README.md

 `rsyn` reimplements part of the rsync network protocol in pure Rust.
 (It's "rsync with no C.")

-This project is copyright by Google, but is not an official Google project.
+## Install

+1. Install Rust (and Cargo) from <https://rustup.rs/> or elsewhere.

+2. In the rsyn source tree, run

+    cargo install --release

+To run the interoperability tests (with `cargo test`) you'll need a copy of rsync installed.

-## Status
+## Usage

 `rsyn DIR` prints a recursive listing of the given local directory, by launching a local rsync subprocess and controlling it over a pair of pipes.
-(This doesn't have much external utility but it's a milestone towards implementing the protocol correctly.)
+(This doesn't have much external utility, but it demonstrates progress towards implementing the protocol correctly.)

-Tested on macOS and Linux, but not yet on Windows.

 ## Roadmap

 Intended next steps are:

+- [x] List a local directory from a local subprocess.

-1. List a directory over rsync+ssh.
+- [ ] List a directory over `rsync+ssh`.

-1. Copy a directory from rsync into an empty local directory.
+- [ ] Copy a directory from rsync into an empty local directory.

-1. Copy a directory from rsync into a local directory, skipping already up-to-date files, but downloading the full content of missing or out-of-date files.
+- [ ] Copy a directory from rsync into a local directory, skipping already up-to-date files, but downloading the full content of missing or out-of-date files.

-1. Connect to an rsync daemon (`rsync://`): these talk a different introductory protocol before starting the main rsync protocol.
+- [ ] Connect to an rsync daemon (`rsync://`): these talk a different introductory protocol before starting the main rsync protocol.
 Support downloads with the limitations above.

-1. Support incremental rolling-sum and checksum file transfers: the actual "rsync algorithm".
+- [ ] Support incremental rolling-sum and checksum file transfers: the actual "rsync algorithm".

 Below this point the ordering is less certain but some options are:

-1. Act as a server for rsync+ssh.
+- [ ] Act as a server for rsync+ssh.
 In particular, use this to test rsyn against itself, as well as against rsync.

-1. Act as an `rsync://` daemon.
+- [ ] Act as an `rsync://` daemon.

-1. Support some more selected command line options.
+- [ ] Support some more selected command line options.

 ## Why do this?